aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

                    table for a given scan type
   - $file        : file information hash ref
   - $projectID   : candidate's project ID
-  - $subprojectID: session's subproject ID
+  - $cohortID    : session's cohort ID
   - $visitLabel  : session name

 RETURNS: a hash with all information about the checks for a given scan type